change-hi/change-hi.github.io/morea/data-visualization/experience-tableau-tutorial.md

 <hr/>
 * Tableau has an easy-to-learn inteface.
 * It's easy to get started with Tableau.
-* Simple graphs are very easy but cComplex graphs can be really hard to plot.
+* Simple graphs are very easy but complex graphs can be really hard to plot.
 </div>

+{% include next-button.html
+top-label="Assessment ->"
+bottom-label="3:50pm"
+url="/morea/data-visualization/assessment-data-visualization-workshop.html" %}